worstprgr/learningc/rules.md

 ## 2. Use Buildins
 > https://gcc.gnu.org/onlinedocs/gcc/Integer-Overflow-Builtins.html

-No fancy overflow checks needed, if GCC already gives us that.
+No fancy overflow checks needed, if GCC already provides that.